Summer Street Pilot Program

-The South Boston Seaport Strategic Transit Plan is an ongoing planning effort.
-That planning effort will make recommendations for bus and rail access improvements to the South Boston Waterfront.
+The South Boston Seaport Strategic Transit Plan (SBTAP) is an ongoing planning effort.
+That planning effort will make recommendations for bus and rail access improvements to the Seaport.
 Early community feedback has highlighted the need for near-term improvement along Summer Street.
-We plan to improve the transit experience for thousands of daily transit users on Summer Street with new bus and bike facilities.
+We plan to improve the transit experience for thousands of daily transit users on Summer Street with new bike facilities and a pilot bus/truck lane program in order to make the corridor safer for all.

 Community InsightCommunity Insight

 Route 7 buses remain crowded and prone to delay.
 A rush-hour trip can take an extra 10-20 minutes and reliability is low.

 "My commute on the 7 bus is slow and frustrating." - Summer Street Employee

 Cyclists do not have a comfortable or consistent bike connection along Summer Street.